syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Navigation.md

 ## Navigation by keyboard

-You can navigate between elements in `Calendar` control by keyboard keys or by mouse interaction.
+You can navigate between elements in the dropdown calendar of `Calendar DateRange Picker` control by keyboard keys or by mouse interaction.
 The keyboard keys to navigate and select are listed below.

 * **Tab** or **Shift+Tab** - To navigate between date cell and elements in header.
 * **UpArrow**,**DownArrow**,**LeftArrow** and **RightArrow** - To navigate between calendar date or month or decade cells.